iStockphoto.com / Sean Pavone

 Top Picks for Kids

-Under 13Disney parks offer loads of fun!
-At the Magic Kingdom® Park (3111 World Dr.) in Lake Buena Vista, kids soar into the sky on Dumbo the Flying Elephant®, spin their teacup in the Mad Tea Party and scream as loud as they want on Space Mountain®.
+Under 13Disney parks offer loads of fun things to do for all ages!
+Talk to your AAA travel agent about how to save money with cheap airline flights and travel packages.
+At the Magic Kingdom® Park (3111 World Dr.) in Lake Buena Vista, kids soar into the sky on Dumbo the Flying Elephant®, spin their teacup in the Mad Tea Party and scream as loud as they want on the Seven Dwarfs Mine Train.

 Jeremy Thompson / flickr